Advancing digital medicine to optimize human health

 How do we ensure that we can take a data-driven approach to public health without facilitating harmful surveillance?

-How do we use digital health measures to improve access to care and health equity, not exacerbate these challenges along the digital divide?
+How do we use digital health measures to improve access to care & health equity, not exacerbate these challenges along the digital divide?

 What is digital health measurement?